zuozhenggh/learning-library/data-management-library/database/db-quickstart/db-connect-sqldev-web/db-connect-sqldev-web.md

 ## Prerequisites

--   This lab requires completion of the 2 prior labs in this workshop: **Get a Free Trial** and **Provision an Autonomous Database**, in the Contents menu on the right.
+-   This lab requires completion of the 2 prior labs in this workshop: **Get a Free Trial** and **Provision an Autonomous Database**, in the Contents menu on the left.

 ## **Step 1:** Connect with SQL Developer Web